alexzoid-eth/2023-10-badger-fv/certora/FVGUIDE.md

 <a name="identifying-problems"></a>
 ### Identifying Problems

 To guarantee the quality of your property specifications, consider using the `--rule_sanity` option, which performs automatic checks to identify common errors in specifications.
-Examples include unreachable `assert` statements due to reverts, `asserts` that are always true, invariants that invariably pass, or superfluous `require` and `assert` statements.
+Examples include unreachable `assert` statements due to reverts, `asserts` that are always `true`, invariants that invariably pass, or superfluous `require` and `assert` statements.

 For detailed insights into these checks, refer to the [sanity checks documentation](https://docs.certora.com/en/latest/docs/prover/checking/sanity.html).